 With the exception of a shallow inclined shaft, there is no evidence for historic exploration or mining at Brik.
 Scant paper data record more modern exploration work on the property by Lana Gold Company (1987-1990) and North American Gold (2002-2004).
 This resulted in discovery of four distinct target areas, including the Hidden Treasure zone.

 In 2011, Pilot Gold commenced exploration work at Brik, consisting of geologic mapping, surface sampling, trenching, geophysical surveying, and reverse-circulation drilling.
 A total of 27 holes were completed, six holes on the Hidden Treasure target.
 Drilling substantiated results of surface sampling and discovered additional zones of higher grade mineralization at depth.
-The ground geophysical survey (CSAMT) was also highly successful in identifying multiple highly resistant, possibly silicified zones at depth, as well as delineating several major faults.
+The ground geophysical survey (CSAMT) was also highly successful in identifying multiple highly resistant, silicified zones at depth, as well as delineating several major faults.

 Dr. Craig Bow, Vice President Exploration of Logan, is a Qualified Person (“QP”) as defined by National Instrument 43-101.
 The QP is a member in good standing of the American Institute of Professional Geologists as a Certified Professional Geologist (CPG.).
 Dr. Bow has reviewed and is responsible for the technical information disclosed on the website relating to the USA Gold Projects.